 - In CGT, it’s not a ‘push’ but a ‘pull’ supply chain: the demand is generated by an individual patient, for which an on-demand treatment needs to be made.
 Push & pull supply chains are quite literally opposites and bring their own set of specific challenges.

 3/ The manufacturer has to confirm the request

-- Once a patient is entitled to the treatment, we enter the capable-to-promise step:: to which site will we allocate this patient batch?
+- Once a patient is entitled to the treatment, we enter the capable-to-promise step:: to which site we will allocate this patient batch?
 What makes sense?
-Will we have enough capacity and is it utilized in the optimal way?
+Will we have enough capacity, and is it utilized in an optimal way?

 4/ Specimens are collected

 - The specimen is collected at a treatment center (hospital) by nurses & doctors.

 - What if the nurses & doctors that are responsible for the collection are not available?
 What if the patient is too weak to travel to the treatment center on the day of the specimen collection?
 The appointment gets rescheduled, which in turn has a significant impact on the rest of the supply chain.